It's Nadler’s turn to take on Trump. Again.

 The long-running feud between Nadler and Trump dates back more than three decades.

-It began during Nadler’s 16-year career as an assemblyman, representing a seat he was first elected to in 1976.
+It began during Nadler’s 16-year career as an assemblyman, representing a seat he was elected to in 1976.
 In 1984, Trump purchased a 76-acre property along the Hudson River for $95 million.
-He proposed that it be called “Trump City,” and include what would then have been the world’s tallest building — a 150-story skyscraper — along with more than 7,000 apartments and a shopping mall, spanning 13 city blocks between West 59th and 72nd Streets.
+He proposed that it be called “Trump City,” and include what would then have been the world’s tallest building — a 150-story skyscraper — along with more than 7,000 apartments and a shopping mall, spanning 13 city blocks from West 59th to 72nd Streets.

 Rep. Nadler on the possibility of Trump being removed from officeNov.
 8, 201908:15